cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 ## Stubbing

 In Protractor, stubbing is a complex topic where many resources recommend the `browser.addMockModules()` method to stub behaviors.
 This requires a lot of manual configuration and can lead to an additional dependency that you need to maintain.
-With Cypress however, there is a built-in method to allow you to stub network requests: `cy.stub()`.
+With Cypress however, there is a built-in method to allow you to stub network requests: {% url "`cy.stub()`" stub %}.

 **Before: Protractor**